-All records shall be retained for a specific period of time as described in items 2 through 7 below subsequent to the date of submission of final Grant expenditure report, close-out package, or the date all audits are complete and findings on all claims have been finally resolved, whichever is longer.
-In any case where a litigation, claim, or audit is started before the expiration of the three-year period, the records must be retained until all litigation, claims, or audit findings involving the records have been resolved and final action taken.
-In these cases, a new three-year retention period will begin on the day the litigation, claim, or audit finding is deemed to be resolved.
+All records shall be retained for a period of at least seven (7) years subsequent to the date of submission of final Grant expenditure report, close-out package, or the date all audits are complete and findings on all claims have been finally resolved, whichever is longer.
+Should any audit or litigation issues arise, the associated records must be retained for an additional three (3) year period or until all issues are resolved, whichever is longer.
+Of the minimum seven (7) year retention policy, there must be a retention period of three (3) consecutive years past program exit.